RediSearch/RediSearch/docs/Commands.md

       REDUCE MAX 1 @num_published AS max_books_published_per_year
 ```

-!!! tip "Reducing an entire result set"
+!!! tip "Reducing all results"
     The last example used `GROUPBY 0`.
-Use `GROUPBY 0` to apply a `REDUCE` function over all results from the last step of an aggregation pipeline -- this could be the initial query or subsequent `GROUPBY` steps.
+Use `GROUPBY 0` to apply a `REDUCE` function over all results from the last step of an aggregation pipeline -- this works on both the  initial query and subsequent `GROUPBY` operations.

-Here's what using `LOAD` to pre-load a GEO field into an aggregation query looks like.
-This query searches for libraries within 10 kilometers of the longitude -73.982254 and latitude 40.753181 then annotates them with their distance from that point:
+Searching for libraries within 10 kilometers of the longitude -73.982254 and latitude 40.753181 then annotating them with the distance between their location and those coordinates:

 ```sql
  FT.AGGREGATE libraries-idx "@location:[-73.982254 40.753181 10 km]"
     LOAD 1 @location
     APPLY "geodistance(@location, -73.982254, 40.753181)"
 ```

+Here, we needed to use `LOAD` to pre-load the @location field because it is a GEO field.

 !!! tip "More examples"
     For more details on aggreations and detailed examples of aggregation queries, see [Aggregations](Aggregations.md).